October (song)

 "October" is the seventh and title track from U2's 1981 album, October.
-It is a departure from U2's classic sound, as it is a quiet, almost instrumental piece.
 It was included as a hidden track on The Best of 1980–1990 compilation.
-It is the only track from October included in the compilation.
+It is the only track from the October album included in the compilation.

 Lyrics and music

 "October" reflects the spiritual turmoil of the band at the time it was written, during which three of the band's members were wrestling with whether being members of a rock band was consistent with their Christian beliefs.
 Lead singer Bono has said of "October":